-Mr. Hung earned dual bachelor’s degrees in electrical engineering and economics from Stanford University in 1995, and his law degree from Columbia Law School in 1998.
+Rich earned dual bachelor’s degrees in electrical engineering and economics from Stanford University and his law degree from Columbia Law School.
 In law school, he externed for the Honorable Sonia Sotomayor, then with the Southern District of New York.
 He was also a James Kent Scholar, a moot court editor and judge, and a recipient of the Carroll G. Harper Prize for excellence in intellectual property.
 After law school, Mr. Hung clerked for the Honorable Paul Michel of the U.S. Court of Appeals for the Federal Circuit.

 Smartphone LitigationMember of team that successfully tried a high–profile smartphone case leading to a jury verdict of over $1 billion.